 I don’t know about you, but my afternoons are hectic.
-Trying to get out of the office at a reasonable time, navigating traffic, trying to get dinner on the table….
-And there are often things that happen that are out of my control.
+Trying to finish up work at a reasonable time, navigating traffic, trying to get dinner on the table….
+Now that I’m a mom things are even trickier in the afternoons and evenings.
 I couldn’t imagine trying to squeeze in a run along with all of that.
 Morning is the easiest time to create a consistent routine if you wake up around the same time every day.
 You can spend your morning hours in a way that works for you, without having to deal with other things getting in the way.

 Going along with #3, if you run first thing in the morning it becomes a priority.
 You run, it’s done, and you can get on with your day.
 If you wait until later there is a chance something will come up and you won’t be able to run.
 You may also end up thinking about it all day- it’s a nice feeling to know it’s done before the day even gets started!

 Also, if you run in the morning and still have some extra time in the afternoon or evening, try to get in some core work or strength training!

 You may also like Core Strength For Runners

 4. You will have more energy all day